shikokuchuo/mirai/README.md

 always retained on the host and never transmitted, and also not stored or accessible as an R object.

-The generated self-signed certificate is stored as a weak reference, allowing read-only access (but not modification) through the `info()` function as shown below:
+The generated self-signed certificate is made available for read-only access through the `info()` function specifying ‘alt = TRUE’, as shown
+below:

 ``` r
 cert <- info(alt = TRUE)$tls